JUDICIAL INTERIM RELEASE

 ASSAULT, UTTERING THREATS, AND HARASSMENT

 Domestic violence offences are some of the most commonly prosecuted offences in the criminal justice system.
 Some of the related offences include: assault, unlawful confinement, uttering threats, and criminal harassment.
-The Alberta prosecutor’s guidelines dictate that a special approach is to be taken when prosecuting domestic violence cases, including bail.
 Each domestic violence case involves an integrated threat and risk assessment which occurs with coordination between the Crown, police, correctional services, and Child and Youth services.

 Drinking and driving offences commonly include: impaired driving, driving “Over 80”, and refusing or failing to provide a breath or blood sample.
 The consequences for conviction of a drinking and driving offence can go well beyond a criminal record.
 Other penalties include fines, suspension or disqualification of a driver’s licence, vehicle seizure, mandated use of ignition interlock devices, incarceration, as well as increases in insurance rates.

 Drug offences commonly include: simple possession (personal use), importation, production, and trafficking in controlled substances.
 Depending on the nature and quantity of the substance, a conviction for drug trafficking can range from a fine to incarceration (including mandatory minimum sentences and even life imprisonment).